-- Physiotherapy helps restore movement and function when an animal is affected by injury, illness or disability.
+- Animal Physiotherapy whether for dogs, cats or horses helps to restore movement and function when an animal is affected by injury, illness or disability.

 - At the core is the owners involvement in their animal’s care, through education, awareness and participation in their treatment.